Frequently Asked Questions

 Key Risks

-- Units cannot be traded for at least 6 months after auction close (subject to reporting status and acquisition timing)
+• Units cannot be traded for at least 12 months after book build close (subject to reporting status and acquisition timing)

 Getting Started